crtzk/EDM/Midterm Task 2/README.md

 ### Step 6: Split Size Column
 - Create two new columns: MinCompanySize and MaxCompanySize
 - Use the same method as Salary Estimate to split values

 ### Step 7: Handle Negative Values
 - Filter out -1s from the Competitors column
 - Filter out 0s from the Revenues column
 - Remove -1s from the Industry column

 ### Step 8: Clean Company Names
 - Remove any extra characters or ratings after company names

 ### Step 9: Copy Cleaning Steps as Proof
 - Go to Home Menu → Click Advanced Editor
 - Copy and save the code in your portfolio

 ### Step 10: Reshape and Group Data
 #### Group by Role Type
 - Duplicate the raw data → Rename it as "Sal By Role Type dup"
 - Select only Role Type, Min Salary, and Max Salary columns
 - Change Min and Max Salary type to currency
--     ultiply values by 1000 (Numbers Column → Standard → Multiply → Type 1000)
+- Multiply values by 1000 (Numbers Column → Standard → Multiply → Type 1000)
 - Group rows by Role Type and get the average for Min and Max Salary

 #### Group by Company Size
 - Create a reference of raw data → Rename it as "Sal By Role Size ref"